 4. Transfer your Skills

 The next step involves doing an introspection.
 Let’s say your last job was as an accounting clerk at a marketing company.
-Ask yourself, would you be able to make the career jump to a school or hospital?
+Ask yourself, would you be able to make the career jump to a tuition agency that offers AEIS tuition or a hospital?
 If so, are you ready to take on the risks of being in a different industry?
 While the job description might be the same, there will be changes that you need to adapt to.

 For example, the environment of a school or hospital is different from the marketing industry, so the people you work with, from your colleagues or superiors, will be different.
 These changes could range from how they deal with each other and their clients.
 Understand your skills and know how you might transfer them should you decide to take the career shift.